spacetelescope/jwst/docs/jwst/master_background/description.rst

 ---------------------------------
 The 1-D master background spectrum is interpolated by wavelength at each pixel of a 2-D source spectrum and subtracted from it.
-The source data instances can be, for example, a set of NIRSpec or MIRI IFU exposures, a set of NIRSpec MOS or fixed-slit 2-D extractions, or a set of nodded MIRI LRS fixed-slit exposures.
+The source data instances can be, for example, a set of NIRSpec or MIRI IFU exposures, a set of NIRSpec fixed-slit 2-D extractions, or a set of nodded MIRI LRS fixed-slit exposures.
 The subtraction is performed on all data instances within all input science exposures.
 For example, if there are 3 NIRSpec fixed-slit exposures, each containing data from multiple slits, the subtraction is applied one-by-one to all slit